This post may contain affiliate links. Please see our disclosure here.

 Designer Tip 1: Add Christmas tree picks or bunched ribbon to fill in the gaps on the tree

 Adding tree picks or ribbon helps fill in the awkward openings that always seem to happen when decorating a Christmas tree.

 The key to making the tree look professional is to fill in all the gaps!
 Large Christmas ornaments can also help fill in the gaps but they can be pricey.
 Christmas ribbon and/or tree picks are usually more affordable.

 Here is the same white flocked Christmas tree from last year (2020) with a DIY burlap advent garland and tree picks as the Christmas tree topper.

 See how I made the advent garland here.

-3. Coastal flocked Christmas Tree with burlap ribbon & roping
+3. Coastal Blue Flocked Christmas Tree

 We have 3 flocked trees.
 I know, it’s a lot but in the past, brands were shipping trees to bloggers to decorate and I couldn’t turn down a flocked tree!